vusec/guardion/README.md

     cd msm
     git checkout -b android-msm-marlin-3.18-nougat-mr1 origin/android-msm-marlin-3.18-nougat-mr1

-    # We compiled the kernel using android-ndk-r11c
     export CROSS_COMPILE=/opt/android-ndk-r11c/sysroot-arm64/bin/aarch64-linux-android-
     export ARCH=arm64

     make marlin_defconfig
     make -j6
-    # Run make menuconfig to enable loadable kernel module support if you want
-    # to compile nohammer (see below).
+    # Run make menuconfig to enable loadable kernel module support if you want to compile nohammer (see below).
-    # Make sure to also enable "Module unloading".
+    # (make sure to also enable "Module unloading")

     # This should result in a compiled kernel, we can now apply our patches and recompile:
     cd ~/msm